Everything you need to know as a first-time student.

 Registration in a module does not provide access to any university-based resources, such as library and journal access.
 Open access and online resources have been embedded into the modules where possible, and peer-reviewed journal articles are often suggested as recommended reading.
 You may wish to check online journal accessibility within your clinical centre before you register.

-For more information about the advanced imaging anatomy modules, contact Julie Burbery, School of Clinical Sciences, Faculty of Health.
+For more information about the modules, contact Julie Burbery, School of Clinical Sciences, Faculty of Health.